-Course title & Credits Credit distribution of the Eligibility Pre-
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ Practice the course (if any) DSC-9 Organizational Behaviour 4 3 0 1 Passed Class 12 th Nil

-Code course criteria requisite of

-Lecture Tutorial Practical/ the course

-Practice (if any)

-DSC-9 4 3 0 1 Passed Class Nil

-Organizational 12 th

-Behaviour

 - Develop an awareness of the concepts related to organizational behaviour. - Help students appreciate the evolution of the field of organizational behaviour and the role of organizational ethics, especially corporate social responsibility. - Develop a deeper understanding of conceptual and theoretical bases of motivation and employees' work attitudes and their relationship with performance and organizational outcomes. - Understanding attitudes at work, motivation, leadership processes from different theoretical perspectives. - Provide practical guidelines to develop entrepreneurial leadership qualities. - Help the students develop a connection between concepts and practices of organizations.